Jcbnunez/uvm-fqr/Practicums/Pract4.1_Functions_Arrays_Power.md

 ```

 ### What happened?
-Look at the putput files
+Look at the output files

 # Scaling up!!!
 STEP 3: ARRAYS+R